stakater/til/kubernetes/explicitly-schedule-cronjob.md

 # How to explicitly schedule a kubernetes cronjob

 ## Problem
-We have defined a cron job in kubernetes which runs after a specific time interval, but at some point we need to explicilty schedule the job.
+We have defined a cron job in kubernetes which runs after a specific time interval, but at some point we need to explicitly schedule the job.

 ## Solution
 Create a `Job` from the existing `CronJob` using the following command.